Incola Hotel: Construction

 Construction began on August 2, 1911 on a 1.23-acre site at 100 Lakeshore Drive.
 The cost was estimated at $100 000.
 A liquor license was granted on December 11, 1911 and the hotel opened on August 19, 1912.
 The building was of black and white half-timber pattern, with a veranda and decorated in mock Tudor.
 Furniture was in solid oak and upholstered in leather.
 The four floors housed 62 rooms (14 had private baths), five public baths, a sun parlor, ladies' parlor, reading room, fireplace, billiard room, and music room.
 The hotel's first manager was W.J.
 Richardson from the Queen's Hotel in Toronto, Ontario.
 The hotel was built to accommodate passengers from the trains and CPR steamships such as the SS Sicamous.

 Amenities

-The Incola was a luxurious hotel with an elegant dining hall, as described by an Okanagan resident in the 1920s: "Dinner at the Incola hotel was a real treat…the dining room at the Incola was on a second storey level, so as to give you a lovely view of the lake, so you went up quite a broad flight of steps to reach the entrance in those days.
-The room was quite large and impeccably furnished with white linen-covered tables, high-back chairs, lovely shining silver and glassware, as well as imported English china...and of course there were the equally impeccable dressed men waiters...The food was delicious and served in a leisurely fashion.
-There were English meat pies, seafood, and of course, always 'Roast Beef with Yorkshire Pudding.'
-And for dessert there was a wide variety, especially of tarts and pastries usually wheeled in on a tea cart, from which you could 'choose your pick.'
-It was the 'upper-crust atmosphere' they managed to produce, however, which left you with the glorious feeling of 'being somebody' that was the highlight of the occasion, and was such a delightful contrast to the more rough and tumble atmosphere on the American side."
+The Incola was a luxury hotel with an elegant dining hall, as described by an Okanagan resident in the 1920s: "Dinner at the Incola Hotel was a real treat.
+The dining room at the Incola was on the second storey level, giving guests a view of the lake.
+Visitors went up a broad flight of steps to reach the entrance.
+The room was large and furnished with white linen-covered tables, high-back chairs, silverware, glassware, and imported English china.
+The food included English meat pies, seafood, and roast beef with Yorkshire Pudding.
+Desserts included a variety of tarts and pastries, often served from a tea cart."

-The hotel also had telephones starting from the early 1930s.
-In the account of worker in charge of installing them: "In the early thirties the Incola Hotel management decided that telephones should be installed in each room to replace the old wooden push button buzzers used to summon a busboy.
-When called, the busboy had to climb from one to four floors to ascertain the guest's needs and repeat the trip with the necessary supplies.
-It did not make for fast service.
-When the order was given to the Okanagan Telephone Company to go ahead, Cliff Greyell, manager of the Penticton office ordered...one switchboard, 80 telephones, wire and fuse protectors for the incoming trunk lines.
-My job was to install the telephones in the rooms and different parts of the hotel.
-The job proved quite an experience for me, especially wiring some of the rooms while the guests were still in the rooms and didn't mind a bit about being interrupted."
+The hotel also had telephones beginning in the early 1930s.
+According to an account by a worker involved in the installation, the telephones replaced wooden push-button buzzers previously used to summon a busboy.